piovere/UTK_NE_python/README.md

 ## Motivation

 Nuclear engineers benefit tremendously from informal educational resources such as the Kansas State MCNP Primer.
 We would like to produce a similar resource for jumpstarting an undergraduate student's programming capability.
-Clearly a handful of PDF pages is insufficient to ``teach programming''; instead we seek to cover enough material to *get stuff done* using a programming language in the hopes that this provides the grounding for a motivated student to extend their knowledge using the many available resources suited to the task.
+Clearly a handful of PDF pages is insufficient to "teach programming"; instead we seek to cover enough material to *get stuff done* using a programming language in the hopes that this provides the grounding for a motivated student to extend their knowledge using the many available resources suited to the task.

 ## Topics covered